 As Covid-19 impacts unfold, the podcast will feature housing, economy and place related issues, as well as leadership topics.
 As a recognised leader in network-building and responsive, engaging content, FoL is poised to deliver a programme of themes and formats that will appeal to both its growing core membership and to new global audiences.
 The podcast is hosted on universally available and user-friendly Anchor and distributed through Spotify, Google and similar platforms, plus FoL’s website and social media channels.

 We’re looking for partners interested in helping FoL shape content around sector priorities, gaining profile and connection with FoL’s cross-sector, mixed-level network and reaching a potential global audience of prospective partners.
-To find out how you can get involved and support the podcast – or a mini-series of episodes – get in touch with Oli Pinch.
+To find out how you can get involved and support the podcast – or a mini-series of episodes – get in touch with Fran Lord.

 Frustrated by all those wasted rooftops?
 So was PTE’s Peter Watkins.
 Check out his proposal for a tool that could bring acres of dead space to life.
 Video, podcast & resources from around the world.

 Episode 2 of Leading the way for cities with Alumni Rep Katie Randall talking with Adam Cossey, Partner at Hawkins\Brown, about how councils are transforming their historic civic centres to create new mixed-use spaces and meet modern demand from their communities.